Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 Signal Private Groups:

 Signal's metadata privacy was not a focus for Kibu, as Kibu aims to support diverse user needs, including corporate needs, in which metadata privacy is incompatible with reporting standards.
-Moreover, Signal's framework is device-centric rather than user-centric, its Private Groups do not align well with Kibu's pod quorum concept, and Signal does not offer a good option for recovering lost data due to its ratchet scheme.
+Moreover, Signal's framework is device-centric rather than user-centric, its Private Groups do not align well with Kibu's Pod quorum concept, and Signal does not offer a good option for recovering lost data due to its ratchet scheme.

 Threshold Signature Schemes: